Louiszz/CB_Robotics/README.md

 RedFoot -> a robotic arm that sorts colored bins.

 The files inside are starting points / templates to fill in.
-We will update as we program the robots.
+We will update them as we program the robots.